WSBenson/goku/README.md

        docker run -p 3000:3000 goku
     ```
 - If port 3000 is occupied for you, change the PORT env variable in the Dockerfile
-- Then make sure to update the second command with your new port
+- Then make sure to update the first port number in the second command with your new port.
+If you changed the port to 4005 it would become: 4005:3000

 - The http server should now be running, you can check by going to:
     `http://localhost:3000/test`   <- Change the port number to match yours